mattheuslee/Kitty/KittyLanguageGuide.md

 The commands in an `Else` are only run if the `Else` comes immediately after the closing `)` line of an `If` command, and that the condition for that `If` command was false.

 ## Comments
 We can add comments to the end of a command.
-These comments are just notes or explanations, and are removed from the command before execution.
-Comments begin with a `;` (semicolon), and go on until the end of the line:
+Comments begin with a `;` (semicolon), and go on until the end of the line.
+Comments are just notes or explanations for us when reading the code, and are removed from the command before it is executed:

 ```
 >>> 'Hello' ; print hello